fragcolor-xyz/shards/docs/docs/learn/shards/coding-with-shards.md

 - The interval between each iteration of the Mesh.

-- The maximum number of iterations, used only for Debugging purposes.
+- The maximum number of iterations, typically used for Debugging purposes.

 !!! note
-    If your program has animations, we recommend that you set the first value to `(/ 1 60)` which emulates 60 frames per second (60 FPS).
+    If your program has animations, we recommend that you set the first value to `(/ 1.0 60.0)` which emulates 60 frames per second (60 FPS).

     === "Running a Mesh at 60 FPS"

         ```{.clojure .annotate linenums="1"}
-        (run mesh-name (/ 1 60))
+        (run mesh-name (/ 1.0 60.0))
         ```

 Let us now take a look at how a basic Shards program will look like!